vippsas/vipps-woocommerce/README.txt

 == Description ==

-This plugin provides support for Vipps recurring payments for WooCommerce.
+_Official Vipps Recurring Payments plugin for WooCommerce.
+4 million Norwegians use Vipps.
+Give them a fast and familiar shopping experience._

 This is the official Vipps Recurring Payments plugin for WooCommerce.
 It is owned by [Vipps AS](https://vipps.no) and maintained by [Everyday AS](https://everyday.no).

 **We encourage you to create an issue here or on the [GitHub page](https://github.com/vippsas/vipps-recurring-woocommerce/issues) if you require assistance or run in to a problem.**

+== Vipps Recurring Payments ==

 Vipps Recurring Payments for WooCommerce is perfect for you if you run a web shop with subscription based services or other products that would benefit from subscriptions.